amirouche/united.scheme.rs/README.md

 ### Build your own docker image

 A `Dockerfile` is present at the root of this repository.
-That is the one used to build the github image.
+That is the one used to build the docker image hosted at github.